cytokineking/FreeBindCraft/README.md

 - Always mount your output directory to the path set as `design_path` in your target settings (e.g., `/root/software/pdl1`).
 - Always increase file descriptor limits with `--ulimit nofile=65536:65536`.
 The image’s entrypoint also attempts to raise the soft limit inside the container.

-### Interactive wrapper for Docker (works with Options A and B)
+### Interactive wrapper for Docker

-After you build (Option A) or pull (Option B) an image, you can use the interactive Docker wrapper:
+After you build an image locally, you can use the interactive Docker wrapper:

 ```bash
 python docker_cli.py
 ```

 This wizard:
-- Lists local Docker images and lets you choose one (defaults to `freebindcraft:latest` if present, or enter another image name such as `cytokineking/freebindcraft-no-pyrosetta:latest`)
+- Lists local Docker images and lets you choose one (defaults to `freebindcraft:gpu` if present, or enter another local image tag such as `freebindcraft:pyrosetta`)
 - Asks for a single GPU index to expose
 - Prompts for all inputs identical to the local interactive CLI (design type, validated PDB path, output directory auto-created, chains, hotspots, peptide/miniprotein-specific filters and advanced profiles, verbose/plots/animations, PyRosetta)
 - Writes a target settings JSON into your chosen output directory